 Malaysia is also determined and committed in its efforts in adopting the indicators and terminology related to disaster risk reduction.
 Malaysia has successfully conducted two (2) series of workshop in June 2016 and March 2017 with relevant stakeholders involved in disaster risk management.
 Besides providing information about the updates of SFDRR, these workshops aimed to identify the relevant terminology and indicators related to the country as well as mapping DRR-related data availability.
 Malaysia believe that with these positive developments, we are in-line with the Global Targets and Indicators to reduce disaster losses by 2030.

 As we move forward from managing disasters to managing risks, Malaysia is currently in the process of preparing the National Risk Register in order to establish a direction for managing its risks.
 The intention of the process which will be conducted in 2018 is to produce a whole-of-natural hazards risk picture to support the country’s disaster risk management including early warning systems and emergency management planning.
-By identifying and assessing the risks status, it becomes a tool for action monitoring to mitigate the risk and efforts and this could be effective in reducing the vulnerability of people, property, the environment and the economy.
+By identifying and assessing the risks status, it becomes a tool to mitigate the risk and this could be effective in reducing the vulnerability of people, property, the environment and the economy.

 To reaffirm our commitment towards the implementation of SFDRR, Malaysia wishes to highlight that we will continue our efforts in reducing the existing risks and preventing development of new risks as well as strengthening resilience to disasters.
 Malaysia would like to express its gratitude to be part of this important forum and hopefully the deliberations here will be on success and would yield tangible and concrete plans that can be implemented for the benefit of all members.